kestra-io/docs/content/blogs/2024-MM-DD-comparing-data-orchestrators.md

 - **Resource management**: Efficiently allocating computational resources.

 So, in essence, data orchestration ensures data pipelines run smoothly, efficiently, and without errors, freeing you up to focus on more strategic tasks.

+## Data Orchestration VS ETL Management
+While both data orchestration and ETL (Extract, Transform, Load) management are critical components of data processing, they serve different purposes:
+- ETL management focuses specifically on the process of extracting data from source systems, transforming it into a desired format, and loading it into a target system, such as a data warehouse.
+- Data orchestration, on the other hand, goes beyond ETL by coordinating and managing data flows across various systems, including data transformation, scheduling, monitoring, and handling dependencies, ultimately providing a holistic view and control over the entire data pipeline.

 ## How to Choose a Data Orchestration Tool?
 Selecting the right data orchestration tool can be a game-changer for your projects.
 Here are some key factors to consider: